-DNAproDB is a database and web-based visualization tool which is intended to make structural analysis of DNA-Protein complexes easy.
-Here you'll find a wealth of data on the structure of and interaction between DNA and proteins in complex for structures contained in the PDB.
-This data can be used to analyze individual structures, or to generate large datasets by constructing queries on a set of structural and interaction features using the search form.
-Additionally, you can upload your own structure using the upload form, and use the same processing and visualization tools for unpublished data.
+DNAproDB is a database, structure processing pipeline and web-based visualization tool which makes structural analysis of DNA-protein complexes easy.
+Our database contains structural and biochemical features extracted from structures of DNA-protein complexes contained in the Protein Data Bank.
+This data can be used to analyze individual structures or to generate large datasets by constructing queries on a set of features using the search form.
+Additionally, you can upload your own structure using the upload form and use the same processing and visualization tools for unpublished data.

-The data you retrieve can be downloaded directly for your use, or can be visualized with our built-in visualization tools.
+The data you retrieve can be downloaded directly for your use, or can be visualized with our built-in visualization tools which offer both customization and interactivity.
 Use the navigation bar at the top of the page to explore different areas of the site.
 Full documentation is available at the documentation page.

 Latest PDB Data Retrieval:

 DNAproDB provides data on structures retrieved from the PDB which contain at least one protein chain bound to at least one DNA strand of length two nucleotides or more.
 Very large structures (> 3000 components, i.e. residues or nucleotides) are currently not included.